-Generally when we think of smoking and what it does to us, its usually something to do with our lungs, but smoking can actually damage eyesight faster than a disease.
-Here are some of the ways smoking can damage our eyes
+Generally when we think of smoking and what it does to us, it’s usually something to do with our lungs, but smoking can actually damage eyesight faster than a disease.
+Here are some of the ways smoking can damage our eyes.

 Increased Risk Of Cataracts

-Cataracts are the worlds leading cause of blindness – smoking generally doubles the risk of developing them, or triples the risk if you are a heavy smoker.
-The first signs of Cataracts include the blurring of vision, ghosting of images or double vision and reduction of contrast and colour perception.
+Cataracts are the world’s leading cause of blindness – smoking generally doubles the risk of developing them, or triples the risk if you are a heavy smoker.
+The first signs of cataracts include; the blurring of vision, ghosting of images or double vision and reduction of contrast and colour perception.

 Age-Related Macular Degeneration (AMD)

 AMD is a leading cause of blindness, which usually starts with blind spots, reading comes more difficult, faces become harder to recognise.
 The risk of AMD is increased by three times if you are a smoker.
-The good news is, quitting smoking at any age, even later in life, can significantly reduce your risk of developing AMD.
+The good news is, quitting smoking at any age, even later in life, can significantly reduce your risk of developing the condition.